MHCommunity/mhbasics/appendix/weapons-per-powertype/rift/ct.md

 While hunting with the Crystal Tower, its low stats make the use of auras, charms and the Lucky Golden Shield a lot more beneficial than they otherwise are.
 The Crystal Tower is primarily used in the early rift areas, untill a hunter can upgrade to the [M.Y.N.O.R.C.A.](/appendix/weapons-per-powertype/rift/mynorca) in Furoma Rift or the [Multi-Crystal Laser](/appendix/weapons-per-powertype/rift/mcl) in Burroughs Rift.
 Depending on the exact route, this makes the trap useful in Whisker Woods Rift, Burroughs Rift and potentially Furoma Rift.
 ### Alternatives
-The Crystal Tower doesn't have any permanently available alternatives.
-While "whack hard" works for some of the early rifts, it is still not recommended and the later upgrades either require rift hunting or having the Crystal Tower to upgrade.
+The Crystal Tower doesn't have any permanently available alternatives, which is impressive considering how bad it is.
+While "whack hard" works for some of the early rifts, it is still not recommended, and the later upgrades either require rift hunting or having the Crystal Tower to upgrade.

 ### Upgrades
 From the Crystal Tower, a hunter can go two routes to upgrade their rift equipment.
 At Duke, they could upgrade to the [Multi-Crystal Laser](/appendix/weapons-per-powertype/rift/mcl) in Burroughs Rift.
 Alternatively, there is the stronger [M.Y.N.O.R.C.A.](/appendix/weapons-per-powertype/rift/mynorca) in Furoma Rift that becomes available at Grand Duke.